ali-bousrira/what-is-machine-learning/README.md

 Machine Learning (ML), an essential component of Artificial Intelligence (AI), enables machines to learn from data without explicit programming.
 By utilizing algorithms and statistical models, ML identifies patterns in data and makes accurate predictions in various domains such as healthcare, finance, and more.
 The rapid growth of machine learning is revolutionizing processes by automating complex tasks and improving decision-making.

-This repository focuses on explaining two fundamental topics in machine learning: **La Science des Données** and **La Régression**.
-These concepts form the basis for understanding and applying machine learning techniques.
+This repository focuses on explaining two fundamental topics in machine learning: **La Science des Données** et **La Régression**.
+Ces concepts forment la base pour comprendre et appliquer les techniques d'apprentissage automatique.

 ---